 All 24 footings were installed before lunch hour.

 Can you imagine the work involved if we had to dig and cement for this job?

 Another building benefit is being able to use the Titan Deck Foot Anchor™ to easily drop beams within 2" of the grade.
 Try doing this with a block...

 You can also hang joists from beam face to beam face if your really wanted to hide all the beams of a low level deck.
 That is next to impossible to do with blocks.

 First, if we used concrete blocks we would have had trouble figuring out how to get the deck joist framing as low to the ground because they sit higher.

 Second, the deck would just loosely sit on them.
 Here, each footing and post to beam connection is secured to the ground.

-Third, we didn't want to see blocks when you walked by the highest level deck.
+Third, we didn't want to see cement blocks when you walked by the highest level deck.

 The Deck Foot Anchor™ is a DecksGo Recommended Product.
 It's one that we are confident you will be happy with.
-It's been tested in some of the harshest cold and the sweltering heat and has proven to be as tough as nails.
+It's been tested in some of the harshest cold and sweltering heat temperatures and it has proven to be as tough as nails.

 This is what we do - try to bring you leading edge building solutions before anyone else.